stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 # Debug your Playwright tests
 > Debugging with super powers.

-To understand what your tests are doing, it's essential to be familiar with the provided debugging tools.
+To understand what your tests are doing, it's essential to be familiar with Playwright's debugging tools.

-## Debug locally and during development
+## Debug locally during development

 Leverage the command line or the VS Code extension to debug with ease.